hepix-virtualisation/vmcatcher/README.md

 [root] # cd ..
 ~~~~

-The leatest version of vmcatcher-X.X.XX.tar.gz shoudl be downloaded
+The latest version of vmcatcher-X.X.XX.tar.gz should be downloaded
 extracted and installed.

 ~~~~ {.programlisting}